 Illustration: Emotion-based question

-You may invite students to reply to their peers, in order to increase the students’ interaction, and to empower the learning-fusion.
+You may invite learners to reply to their peers, in order to increase the learners’ interaction, and to empower the learning-fusion.

 The main idea of this assignment is to cause learners to get in the video and watch it.

 - "Please identify all the ... in the video"